-With a record single-day increase of 66,999 cases, India’s COVID-19 tally mounted to 23,96,637 on Thursday, while the number of patients who have recovered from the disease surged to 16,95,982, pushing the recovery rate to 70.77 percent in the country, according to the Union health ministry.
+With a record single-day increase of 66,999 cases, India’s COVID-19 tally mounted to 23,96,637 on Thursday.
+At the same time, the number of patients who have recovered from the disease surged to 16,95,982, pushing the recovery rate to 70.77 percent in the country, according to the Union health ministry.

 The case fatality rate in the country has declined to 1.96 per cent.